SpecticsCustomer/Spectics/README.md

-We are Spectics, the augmented reality glasses company, while our prices may be high our tech is higher.
+We are Spectics, the augmented reality glasses company, and while our prices our low, our tech is still high.